ahrumnoh/hecticdailyplanner/README.md

 * Add to the schedule sheet

 * If you want to make all clear, press the button below and the scheduler will refresh the page.

+Thank you so much for your time :)